dgerosa/scientificcomputing_bicocca_2023/README.md

 ## Aims

-The python programming language and its library ecosystem are an essential tool in modern science.
-This class provides an advanced introduction to phython and its main functionalities, focusing in particular on its applications to computational physics.
-Targeted topics include: array vectorization with numpy, pretty plotting with matplotlib, scientific recipes with scipy, symbolic manipulation with sympy, just-in-time compilating with numba, module packaging, and unit testing.
+The python programming language and its library ecosystem are an essential tools in modern science.
+This class provides an advanced introduction to python and its main functionalities, focusing in particular on its applications to computational physics.
+Targeted topics include: array vectorization with numpy, pretty plotting with matplotlib, scientific recipes with scipy, symbolic manipulation with Mathematica, just-in-time compilating with numba, module packaging, and unit testing.
 I will also introduce other essential computational tools such as the git version-control protocol.
 The format will be highly interactive and tailored to the research interests of the participants.

 ## Lectures